joshuadjteam/WSL_Lynix/readme.md

 wget https://dl.google.com/linux/direct/chrome-remote-desktop_current_amd64.deb

 the command from Google CRD

+Then at the end change it to (WSL) instead of (hostname)

 Thats it!